fyears/electron-python-example/README.md

 # Electron as GUI of Python Applications (Updated)

-The following are copied from my [original post](https://www.fyears.org/2017/02/electron-as-gui-of-python-apps-updated.html).
-Two versions of the post should be kept the same.

 ## tl;dr

 This post shows how to use Electron as the GUI component of Python applications.
 (Updated version of one of my previous posts.)
 The frontend and backend communicate with each other using `zerorpc`.
 The complete code is on [GitHub repo](https://github.com/fyears/electron-python-example).

+## important notice

+The following are copied from my [original post](https://www.fyears.org/2017/02/electron-as-gui-of-python-apps-updated.html).
+They should be the same.

 ## original post and debates

 ### attention

-The current post is an **updated** version of the [previous post](https://www.fyears.org/2015/06/electron-as-gui-of-python-apps.html) a few years before.
+The current post is a **updated** version of the [previous post](https://www.fyears.org/2015/06/electron-as-gui-of-python-apps.html) a few years before.
 Readers do **NOT** need to read the previous post if haven't.

 ### debates

 I didn't expect that the previous post attracted so many visitors.
-Some other people even posted it onto Hacker News and Reddit.
+Some other people even posted it on Hacker News and Reddit.
 The previous post also attracted some criticisms.
 Here I would like to share my replies to some debates.

 #### Do you know `Tkinter`, `GTK`, `QT` (`PySide` and `PyQT`), `wxPython`, `Kivy`, [`thrust`](https://github.com/breach/thrust), ...?

-Yes I know at least their existences and try a few of them.
+Yes, I know at least their existences and try a few of them.
 I still think `QT` is the best among them.
 BTW, [`pyotherside`](https://github.com/thp/pyotherside) is one of the actively maintaining bindings for Python.
 I am just offering another "web technology oriented" way here.

 #### ...
 And [`cefpython`](https://github.com/cztomczak/cefpython).